craigyjp/Jupiter-8-Editor-Assigner/README.md

 The pair together create an 8 note polyphonic synth comparable to a Jupiter 8.

-The editor send Sysex and MIDI CC updates to each module when a patch is recalled or a parameter is edited.
+The editor sends Sysex and MIDI CC updates to each module when a patch is recalled or a parameter is edited.

 It also includes a key assigner that takes care of whole, dual and split modes and solo, unision, poly1 and poly2 modes.